-The role of each stock in the food web is specifically considered in the EBS, AI, and GOA systems.
+The role of the stocks in the food web is specifically considered in the EBS, AI, and GOA systems.
 This includes specific monitoring and evaluation of ecosystem interactions, notably through the ecosystem indicators reported to the stock assessment authors and considered at the Plan Team, SSC and NPFMC deliberations.
-These indicators include physical conditions and prey and predator indicators, such as mesozooplankton, copepod size, capelin populations, apex fish biomass, and Steller sea lions and northern fur seal success.
+These indicators include physical conditions and prey and predator indicators, such as mesozooplankton, copepod size, capelin populations, apex fish biomass, and Steller sea lion success.